Our top picks of the nation’s museums to enjoy from the comfort of your home

 The British Museum’s collection of ancient artefacts represents more than two million years of historical heritage, and the newly organised collection is now available online.
 There are more than four million objects and over a million images to explore, now with improved zoom functionality.
 The Museum of the World is an interactive experience that takes you on a journey through time, across different cultures and continents, with valuable insights and narration by the museum’s curators.
 In addition to the online exhibitions, there are many significant historical items, including Egyptian mummies.
-Access this virtual tour by clicking here and also here.

 With a collection representing more than 5,000 years of human creativity, enter the digital universe of the Victoria and Albert Museum.
 With an archive ranging from ancient ceramics to manuscripts, including the fashion stylings of Raphael Cartoons and Alexander McQueen, the online exhibitions span several different periods and styles, offering a glimpse into the world’s most creative minds.
-Access this virtual tour by clicking here.

 Royal Air Force Museum

 Discover more than a century of aeronautical history at the Royal Air Force Museum, which offers virtual tours of various exhibitions.
 Get to know the pioneers of aviation, and the planes they took to the skies in for a unique insight into how flight helped shape modern Britain.
-Access this virtual tour by clicking here.

 The Natural History Museum